mighty-gerbils/gerbil/doc/guide/intro.md

 same for subclasses, unless they have the *struct property* (see [Structs](#structs) below).
-So, unless the class is final or a struct, or the object is an exact instance when using the type-safe accessors and mutators, accessing a slot requires a dynamic lookup.
+So, unless the class is final or a struct, or the object is an exact instance when using the type-safe accessors and mutators, accessing a slot requires a (slower) dynamic lookup.

 #### Methods

 Methods define the behavior for objects of a class.
-Methods are procedure which take the object as first argument with method arguments following.
+Methods are procedures which take the object as first argument with method arguments following.
 Methods are defined with `defmethod` and invoked dynamically with the `{}` dynamic call operator.